Sri Pada (Adam’s Peak) : Climbing Sri Lanka’s most sacred mountain

 Everyone was shivering and trying to find a spot to protect from the wind.
 All these people were equally crazy to come so early.

 I found a spot on the steps to sit.
-My shirt and my down jacket was drenched with my perspiration.
+My shirt and my down jacket were drenched with my perspiration.
 The wet clothes and the cold wind wasn’t going to make the wait any better.
 At this point, I really wished I had brought a change of shirt.
 It would have helped.

 One thing I enjoyed about being there early was the silence (as everyone was too cold), especially at the top of a sacred religious mountain.
 As more people came up to fill the steps and take selfies, the peace slowly fragmented away like the darkness as sunrise arrived.